9th April 2018

 Nevertheless, more needs to be done to strengthen Italian journalism, particularly regarding working conditions.
 Some freelance reporters, for instance, get paid just 35 euro for an online article in the national press and just 5 euro on local titles.
 Standards are important for democracy and freedom, but so are social conditions.
 Journalists believe the industry needs to needs to rethink its business model.

-It’s just one of the issues that has come into focus as a result of the election.
+It’s just one of the issues that have come into focus as a result of the election.
 The need to strengthen journalism, to make people more aware of their own responsibility, to understand how the new culture of communication works and, above all, to reinforce the role of independent public interest broadcasting are all pressing issues.
 But without a completely new policy approach to dealing with the threat of misinformation and propaganda it’s not just journalism that is under threat, democracy itself is at risk.

 - http://www.primaonline.it/2018/02/28/267661/i-nuovi-dati-audipress-sulla-lettura-dei-giornali-il-32-degli-italiani-sfoglia-un-quotidiano-al-giorno- settimanali-27-mensili-24/